GunnarMonell/fbgrab/readme.md

        -i     turns off interlacing.
 If you do not want ADAM7 interlacing, you should use the -i option.

+       -l line length, a.k.a. stride.
+              the length  in  pixels  between  the  start  of  each row in the framebuffer, which might be larger or equal  to  width.
+Optional when reading from device.

        -s seconds
               specifies how many seconds to wait before grabbing. fbshot  does not  lock console switching, so you can switch it while waiting,